belli29/Booksters/README.md

 ## Tutorial

 The user can see information about books, create new book entries, delete or update existing ones (CRUD).
 In the homepage the guest can search for a book or choose to consult one from the list.
 The user can also choose in the list by genre or author.
+Edit/delete option can only be performed with a password that is set when the book is added.
+In order to test the exisiting books, consider that password is "12"

 In the book page the guest will find the basic info about the book and will be able to do the following:
 1. update the book info (limited to the user that created it)